raceychan/ididi/README.md

 ```

 ## Features
+- **Powerful**: Ididi does what alternatives do, and also provides features that others don't.
 - **Performant**: almost as fast as hard-coded factories, one of the fastest dependency injection framework available.
 - **Noninvasive**: No / minial changes to your existing code
 - **Smart**: inject dependency based on type hints, with strong support to `typing` module.
-- **Powerful**: Ididi does what others do, and also provides features that others don't.
 - **Correct**, strictly typed, well-organized exceptions, well-formatted and detail-rich error messages

+### TypingSupport

+ididi has strong support to `typing` module, includes:

+- TypedDict
+- Unpack
+- NewType
+- Annotated
+- Literal
+- Optional
+- Union

+...and more.

+Check out `tests/features/test_typing_support.py` for examples.

 ## Usage